Virginia Living Museum

 (tangrams, large puzzles, alphabet art table and rubbing stations).

-His nature-oriented artwork is often contrasted
+Harper's nature-oriented artwork is often contrasted

 with the realism of John James Audubon and the simplicity found in